DylanHamme99/DylanHamme99.github.io/Bivariate/index.md

 <a href="Content/Lab_6_Census_R.Rmd">R Markdown<a/>
 <br>
 To quickly explain these steps:
-*The necessary libraries are called
+* The necessary libraries are called
-*Settings are set for "tidycensus" and api key is provided *
+* Settings are set for "tidycensus" and api key is provided
+* Ideas are listed, and data is downloaded after deciding on analysis
+*